Weather of 2010: January 28–31

 On January 28, floods tore through the River Dnieper's and Prypiat River's floodplains.
-Climatologists from the Ukrainian Hydro-meteorological Centre warned that the 2010 spring flood could be most severe in the past 10 years and that snow packs in some regions were more than usual.
-They also told the Ukrainian news agency UKRINFORM that February would bring more snow.
-Weather forecasters said that the abnormal winter in Ukraine had seen severe snowfalls being replaced with long-lasting frosts and temperatures as low as −30 °C and the predicted flooding was an inevitability, both along the Prypiat River in the Volyn Oblast and in Ternopil Oblast and the River Dnieper in Kyiv as the snow layer was twice as high than in recent years.
+Weather forecasters said that the abnormal winter in Ukraine had seen severe snowfalls being replaced with long-lasting frosts and temperatures as low as −30 °C.

-A stiff frost, temperatures of −2 °C to −3 °C and a light mist occurred in Oxfordshire and western Northamptonshire, during the night as a cold front crossed the UK.
-Several cars crashed due to skidding on black ice.

 On January 28, blizzards and severe sub-zero temperatures that killed more than a million livestock in Mongolia forced thousands of herders to migrate to shantytowns near the capital city of Ulan Bator.
 Extreme winter weather that began in December and followed a hard summer drought that prevented farmers from stockpiling food for their livestock.
 Dangerously heavy snow and temperatures as low as −40 °C affected 19 of Mongolia's 21 provinces, with more than 14,000 Mongolian and Chinese Red Cross volunteers across the region scrambling to deliver emergency food aid to impoverished herders who had lost nearly all their cattle.